pinzger/pinzger.github.io/_pages/home.md

 #### Open position
 <!--Currently, we do not have any open positions.-->

 I have an open position for a PhD student in software engineering, with a focus on change and change impact analysis and/or automating software engineering tasks.
-The position is for 4 years.
+The position is for 4 years and the planned starting date is March 1st, 2021.
 The basic requirements are:

-* Completed Master's degree or graduate degree in Computer Science/Computer Science with a focus on Software Engineering at a domestic or foreign university
+* Completed Master's degree or graduate degree in Computer Science/Computer Science with a major in Software Engineering at a domestic or foreign university
 * Demonstrated knowledge in at least one of the following subject areas:
    * Software Reengineering
    * Software Testing